In 2021, Toledo City Council passed a resolution to reduce greenhouse gases emissions by 30% by 2030, below 2010 levels.

 Subscribe to our new sustainability newsletter for quarterly updates on how we're protecting our natural resources.

-To honor this commitment, The City of Toledo is in the process of developing a requesting proposal for a qualified consultant to provide facilitative, technical and design services for the development of an approved Climate Action Plan (CAP) for the City of Toledo.
+To honor this commitment, The City of Toledo has contracted with Nutter Consulting to provide facilitative, technical and design services for the development of an approved Climate Action Plan (CAP) for the City of Toledo.
 The CAP will be a data-driven, realizable roadmap and for communities, organizations, businesses, and residents to implement meaningful action on climate change and resiliency.
-Bidding ends February 20, 2024.
+We expect to have a full, approved plan by July 2025.

 In 2022, Council members Komives, Gadus, and Melden created the One Percent for the Environment fund, which dedicates money to renewable energy, protecting the Lake Erie watershed, and mitigating the effects of climate change.
 The CAP will guide the spending of these funds to ensure we reach our goal in the next 7 years.